roma-jam/tinyusb/README.md

 Or simply run:
 ```
-idf.py add-dependency esp_tinyusb^1.0.0
+idf.py add-dependency "esp_tinyusb^1.0.0"
 ```
 ### 2. Use TinyUSB only, without the [additions](https://github.com/espressif/idf-extra-components/tree/master/usb/esp_tinyusb/)

 Use this option for custom TinyUSB applications.
 In this case you will have to provide configuration header file ``tusb_config.h``.
-More informatin about TinyUSB configuration can be found [in official TinyUSB documentation](https://docs.tinyusb.org/en/latest/reference/getting_started.html).
+More information about TinyUSB configuration can be found [in official TinyUSB documentation](https://docs.tinyusb.org/en/latest/reference/getting_started.html).

 You will also have to tell TinyUSB where to find the configuration file.
 This can be achieved by adding following CMake snippet to you main component's ``CMakeLists.txt``: